jannis-kiriasis/insured/README.md

     ![Application form](./README-files/application-form.png)

 10. **Confirmation message**
     An application submitted message appears on the screen when the form is submitted correctly.
 This is done using DOM manipulation.
-In the confirmation message there is also a summary of the information submitted and a button to restart from the questionnaire.
+In the confirmation message, there is also a summary of the information submitted and a button to restart from the questionnaire.

 ### Others
 11. **Custom 404 page**